 The biggest celebration on the Greek Orthodox calendar — bigger than Christmas — is Easter.
-In 2021, it falls late, with Easter Sunday being on May 2.
+In 2022, Greek Easter Sunday occurs between Friday, April 22, and Monday, April 25.

-Eastern Christianity, and therefore Orthodox religion in Russia and many Balkan and ex-Soviet countries, follows a Julian calendar.
+Eastern Christianity, and therefore Orthodox religion in many Balkan countries, follows a Julian calendar.
 It’s different from the Gregorian calendar followed by most other Christian countries — and their dates only occasionally coincide, the next time being in 2025.

 What Is Greek Orthodox Easter?